 Applications are now available for the Journalism and Women Symposium (JAWS) 2018 fellowship program.
 The application deadline is 11:59 p.m.
 EDT May 18, 2018.

 Each year JAWS brings fellows to our annual Conference and Mentoring Project (CAMP) for three days of training, networking and professional development.
-CAMP 2018 will be held at The Mount Hood Oregon Resort at The Mountain in Welches, Oregon Oct.
+CAMP 2018 will be held at The Mount Hood Oregon Resort in Welches, Oregon Oct.
 12-14, 2018.

 CAMP focuses on strengthening core journalism skills, building personal brands and careers, developing strategies for success in our evolving media landscape, improving gender parity in our profession, empowering women in leadership and management and encouraging a more accurate portrayal of the whole society.